kamranahmedse/developer-roadmap/src/data/roadmaps/ai-data-scientist/ai-data-scientist.md

     With curiosity and practice, anyone can start exploring the world of Data Science.
 seo:
-  title: 'AI and Data Scientist Roadmap'
+  title: 'AI and Data Scientist Roadmap - roadmap.sh'
   description: 'Learn to become an AI and Data Scientist using this roadmap.
-Community driven, articles, resources, guides, interview questions, quizzes for modern backend development.'
+Community driven, articles, resources, guides, interview questions, quizzes for modern AI and Data Science.'
   keywords:
     - 'ai and data scientist roadmap 2024'
-    - 'ai and data scientist roadmap 2024'
+    - 'ai and data scientist roadmap 2025'
     - 'guide to becoming an ai and data scientist'
     - 'ai and data scientist roadmap'
     - 'ai scientist'
-    - 'ai scientist roadmap'
+    - 'ai scientist roadmap 2025'
     - 'data scientist roadmap'
     - 'ai skills'
     - 'data scientist skills'